joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 Once your wallet is funded, the page will automatically redirect to the advanced settings for the faucet.

-**Note: the MODIFY button** will allow you to make changes to the settings you just filled out when originally making the paywall, the memo, timer, max sat withdrawal, etc.
+**The MODIFY button** allows you to make changes to the settings you just filled out when originally making the paywall, the memo, timer, max sat withdrawal, etc.

 ![](/assets/images/paywall/Capture4.PNG)

-If you click the View Faucet Button, you will be taken to a hosted faucet.
+If you click the **View Faucet Button**, you will be taken to a hosted faucet.

-**IMPORTANT** anyone who has this URL will be able to fithdraw funds from your faucet, unless it's disabled.
+**IMPORTANT** anyone who has this URL will be able to withdraw funds from the faucet, **unless** it's disabled.
 We will **NOT** be using this URL in our demo, rather an embeddable image.

 ![](/assets/images/paywall/Capture5.PNG)